 Montserrat is a multi-peaked rocky range (tallest point at 1,236 meters) with a beautiful monastery, located in the surroundings of Barcelona.
 It is perfect for hiking, or just spending a day in nature.

 To reach the foot of the mountains of Montserrat, you can take an FCG train (R5) from Plaça d'Espanya, departing every hour.
 The train ride takes about an hour.
 You need to get off at station Aeri de Montserrat, if you want to reach the monastery by Cable Car.
 Get off at station Monistrol de Montserrat if you prefer to go up with the scenic Rack Railway.
 Another adventurous (and rather exhausting) option you have, is hiking all the way up to the monastery.

 For more information about Montserrat and getting there, see the official website.

 North of Barcelona you’ll find Badalona, a wide beach which is less touristy and less crowded.
 You can get there by taking metro L2 and getting off at Badalona Pompeu Fabra.
 From the metro station it is a 10-minute walk to the beach.

 Nice beaches south of Barcelona can be found in Castelldefels, Garraf and Sitges.
 Castelldefels offers big wide beaches with nice restaurants with terraces.
 Garraf is a small beach located inside a bay.
 Sitges has 17 small beaches along with a picturesque city centre.

 Get there by taking the R2 S train from the Passeig de Gràcia suburban train station (it's an underground station near Casa Batlló).
 In 30 minutes you are in Castelldefels, in 40 minutes in Garraf, and in 45 minutes in Sitges.

-Trains run frequently, for the timetable see website.
+Trains run frequently, for the timetables check out the official website of RENFE.
 Tickets can be bought at the departure station, and have to be 'validated' beforehand.

 All rights reserved